 9. Health Care Reform Now and in the Future Years

 American Board of Managed Care Nursing (ABMCN)

 Completing the AAMCN Home Study course will prove you are eligible to sit for the exam.
-After passing the exam and earning your certification, you will be able to use the credentials 'CMCN' (Certified Managed Care Nurse) after your name or 'CMCP' (Certified Managed Care Professional) for licensed social workers.
+After passing the exam and earning your certification, you will be able to use the credentials 'CMCN' (Certified Managed Care Nurse) after your name or 'CMCP' (Certified Managed Care Professional) for licensed social workers and licensed professional counselors.
 Employers will recognize the efforts you made to advance your education and will be more likely to hire you for positions in case/care management, disease management, quality and utilization review/management.

 *Please note: completing the Home Study course does not certify you as a CMCN/CMCP.
 You must pass the exam provided by the American Board of Managed Care Nurses to earn certification.